kikwit/kikwit/README.md

     config.addJsonFile('config/default.json'); // Fails if the file is missing config.addJsonFile(`config/${config.environement}.json`, true); // Doesn't fail if the file is missing

-    // Merge the object returned by the `configuration` property
+    // Merge settings from the specified javascript file.
-    //  of the service decorated with `@service('defaultConfiguration')`.
-    //   More details on services can be found at https://github.com/kikwit/kikwit#services config.addService('defaultConfiguration'); // Fails if the service cannot be resolved config.addService(`${config.environment}Configuration`, true); // Doesn't fail if the service cannot be resolved
+    //   You can pass a second argument to indicate whether an exception
+    //   should NOT be thrown if the file is missing.
+    config.addJavaScriptFile('config/default.js');
+    config.addJavaScriptFile(`config/${config.environment}.js`, true);

     if (config.isEnvironment('development')) {